liuxiaoyu-git/backend_quarkus/docs/JENKINS.md

 This demo consists of 5 projects

-* CI/CD (ci-cd) - for tools including Jenkins (master/slave), Nexus and Sonarqube.
-All container images are stored in this namesapce
+* CI/CD (ci-cd) - for tools including Jenkins, Nexus and Sonarqube.
+All container images are stored in nexus and optional internal registry in this namespace
 * Development (dev) - for developer
 * Staging (stage)
 * UAT (uat) - for UAT